Holden Monaro 427C: Nations Cup

 One more Monaro was built in late 2003, with Peter Brock and his son James to run as Team Brock in the 2004 Australian Nations Cup Championship.
 Although the championship had lost the talents of John Bowe who was concentrating on V8 Supercars, it did get some new contenders.
 Mark Coffey Racing, who had co-run the Lamborghini in the Bathurst 24 Hour with Team Lamborghini, had purchased an ex-ALMS Ferrari 550 Millenio from Team Rafanelli.
-The Ferrari 550 (the same model that had won the GTS Class in the 2003 24 Hours of Le Mans, defeating the Corvette C5-R's that used the same size 7.0 L V8's as the Monaro's), was powered by a 5.5 litre V12 engine and produced approximately 600 bhp.
+The Ferrari 550 (the same model that had won the GTS Class in the 2003 24 Hours of Le Mans, defeating the Corvette C5-R's that used the same size 7.0 L V8s as the Monaros), was powered by a 5.5 litre V12 engine and produced approximately 600 bhp.
 It was driven in Nations Cup by the talented and popular Danish driver Allan Simonsen (who due to the budget needed to run the V12 Ferrari, also drove a Ferrari 360 Challenge in the Trophy Class at events where the 550 wasn't entered).
 Also driving was privateer David Stevens in a turbocharged Porsche 911 GT2.
 Peter Brock drove his Bathurst winning car alongside James in the new car, with GRM continuing to run the original car for Nathan Pretty.
 Of the three, Pretty had the best championship run, finishing second overall behind the Lamborghini of Paul Stokell.
 James Brock finished the series in fourth place while Peter Brock finished the championship in sixth place despite not contesting all rounds.